What It's Really Like To Do The Whole30 Diet For An Entire Month

 January.
 When the gyms overflow and the produce section is overrun by dieters.
-When your perfectly ripened avocados have been picked over — leaving only the rock hard few, jerked off the tree so very young.
+When your perfectly ripened avocados have been picked over — leaving only the rock hard few, taken from the tree so very young.

 Sure, it’s a frustrating, but let’s be honest: Whether someone makes a New Year’s resolution to hit the gym or to incorporate more kale into her diet, choosing a healthier lifestyle is always a good idea.
 The motivation might be superficial, but if the lifestyle change is done in a way that promotes healthy, positive shifts, then there’s no harm to resolution season.